leftwm/leftwm/README.md

 List of LeftWM dependencies:

 - xorg (runtime, build):(specifically libx11, xrandr, xorg-server, libxinerama)
-- sh (ruuntime): any posix-compliant shell for starting up and down files
+- sh (runtime): any posix-compliant shell for starting up and down files
 - rust (build): >= 1.52.0
 - bash (optional): Most of the themes available use bash, though the scrips maybe converted to any posix-compliant shell